IST-DASLab/peft-rosa/README.md

 )
 ```

-The new config paramters, in line with the paper, are the following ones:
+The new config parameters, in line with the paper, are the following ones:
 - `d`: Density of the sparse adaptation matrix.
 - `spa_num_grads`: How many batches of gradients to use for RoSA mask generation.
 One batch (the default value) usually works well.
 - `grad_acc_mode`: How to accumulate the gradients. `mean_squared` corresponds to the empirical diagonal Fisher estimation, while `mean` corresponds to simply averaging the gradients. `mean_squared` is default, and usually obtains good results.